barryf/stream/blog/_posts/2011-05-25-the-recruitment-threesome.md

 ### Match, don't splattergun

 We're paying for your skill and expertise in search and selection, not your ability to keyword mine on LinkedIn.
 Please don't just trawl Monster.com, forward a bunch of CVs and hope one sticks.
-Listen, understand and head-hunt the hidden gems.
+Listen, understand and headhunt the hidden gems.

 Read the job specifications that I've taken the time to write.
 Read our website and understand what we do.
 Find out what our team culture is like.
 Ask questions and I'll answer them.